-Stretton State College attemps world record to help fight brain cancer! – 96five Family Radio
+UPDATE: Stretton State College breaks world record to help fight brain cancer! – 96five Family Radio

 Hand in Hand was set up by one of the Stretton State College school mums, Carolyn Oldano, following the brain cancer death of her husband Michael last year.
 Carolyn and Michael’s son Jordan is now in grade 7 at the College.

-Dedicated to providing support to each and every person diagnosed with brain cancer, to nurture and to help them through their individual journeys.
-We are a 100% volunteer based non for profit charity.
+Dedicated to providing support to each and every person diagnosed with brain cancer, to nurture and to help them through their individual journeys, Hand in Hand are a 100% volunteer based non for profit charity.